Worldwide rabies risk reminder

 Rabies is present in more than 150 countries and territories on all continents, apart from Antarctica [1].

-Tens of thousands of people die each year from rabies, mainly in Asia and Africa, with over 95% of human deaths occurring in these two continents [1, 2].
+Tens of thousands of people die each year from rabies, mainly in Asia and Africa [1].
 Of those bitten by suspect rabid animals, 40% are children under 15 years of age.
-While rabies can spread to humans in saliva from any infected domestic or wild animal, the World Health Organization estimates that dogs are the main source of human rabies deaths, causing up to 99% of all human rabies transmissions [1].
+The World Health Organization estimates that dogs are the main source of human rabies deaths, causing up to 99% of all human rabies transmissions [1].
+However, rabies can spread to humans in saliva from any infected domestic or wild animal, for example rabies was recently detected in seals in South Africa [1,2].

 During 2019, a total of four fatal imported rabies cases were reported in European travellers.
 In May 2019, Norway confirmed one rabies-related death following infection in the Philippines.
 In December 2019, three further fatal rabies cases were confirmed: one in Latvia in a traveller returning from India, one in Spain following infection in Morocco and one in Italy in a traveller bitten by a dog in Tanzania [3].

-There are other rabies-related viruses (lyssaviruses) that occur in bats and these can cause rabies in humans [3].
-In the Americas, bats are a major source of human rabies deaths [1]; in the US, 70% of people who become infected had exposure to a rabid bat [4].
+There are other rabies-related viruses (lyssaviruses) that occur in bats, and these can cause rabies in humans [4].
+In the Americas, bats are a major source of human rabies deaths [1]; in the US between 1960 and 2018, 70% of people who become infected had exposure to a rabid bat [5].
 Bat lyssavirus is also an emerging threat in Australia and in western Europe [1].

 Bat lyssavirus has been detected in animals in parts of Europe [6].
 In 2019, the first human death from European bat lyssavirus type 1 (EBLV-1) in Western Europe was reported, in a person infected in rural France [7].
 One confirmed and one suspected EBLV-1 cases were recorded in Ukraine (1977) and Russia (1985) respectively [8].
 In 2020 a cat infected with West Caucasian bat lyssavirus (WCBL) was reported from Arezzo, Tuscany, Italy [9].